fcarvalhodev/flunt-ts/README.md

 });

 ```
-> Note: You may want to check the "ex" folder to see a full example.
+> Note: You may want to check the "srx/ex" folder to see a full example.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.